 The best route planning software goes beyond optimizing daily routes to also offer real-time tracking and visibility on fleets.

 Real-time tracking is beneficial for a number of different reasons.

 First, fleet managers and dispatchers can find where the drivers' are at any given time and check if they are adhering to route plans.
 There's no point in calculating and finding the most optimal routes if drivers will simply discard route plans.
 Route optimization and real-time tracking work together in helping companies cut down on operational costs.

-Tracking drivers also allows enterprises to provide an accurate expected time of arrival (ETAs) to customers (assuming your routing algorithm can estimate them correctly based on live information).
+Tracking drivers also allows enterprises to provide an accurate expected time of arrival (ETAs) to customers (assuming your delivery routing algorithm can estimate them correctly based on live information).
 Giving reliable ETAs to customers goes a long way in ensuring that they are available to receive orders.
 Better still, if something goes wrong on the day of delivery, you can be proactive about finding a solution that saves the maximum amount of value.

 Automatic customer updates

 Truly comprehensive route management software also allows businesses to offer automatic updates to customers regarding the status of their deliveries.
 And offering reliable customer updates means cost savings.
 Why?
 Because it will trim down the number of customer service representatives who handle inquiries about order delivery status.